Dai Nippon Butoku Kai

 In 2008 summer, International Youth Butoku Sai was also held as biannual event to strengthen the youth program where several DNBK ID nations partook in the event.
 In 2009, DNBK held the annual Japan Butoku Sai in April and DNBK ID held the first tile the Elite Budo Seminar for ten days intensive practice/lecture on Jujutsu, Aikido, Aikijujutsu disciplines in Butokuden where 30 partook from 7 nations.
 In 2009, Honbu and DNBK ID held the International Rensei Taikai in Athens Greece in conjunction with 110th anniversary of Greco-Japan relation.
 Ambassador Kitamura from Japan partook in the official capacity and honored the auspicious occasion.
 Honbu delegation was led by Hanshi Kuwahara, president of DNBK board of directors.

 In November of 2010, Fourth America Butoku Sai and Commemorative Gasshuku was held in Virginia Beach Ocean front.
-More than five hundred participants attended in the special event in conjunction with 45th anniversary of DNBK US Shibu dojo in the USA.
+More than five hundred participants attended in the special event in conjunction with 45th Anniversary of DNBK USA.
 Hanshi Kuwahara from Honbu DNBK attended the special occasion.

 In 2013, United Kingdom Butoku Sai was held in London and participants from ten nations partook in the prestigious event where they demonstrated their outstanding skills and spirit.
 From Honbu DNBK, Hanshi Kuwahara, president of DNBK led the Japanese team of adult and youth of over 50 participants.
 UK Shibu led by Shihan Payne and his teams were instrumental to achieve one of the finest international events and the participants enjoyed the tree planting ceremony of 111 cherry trees at the National Bedgebury Park in commemoration of UK-Japan 111th anniversary of Anglo-Japan alliance.

 In 2016 April 29, Fifth World Butoku Sai was held in Kyoto Japan with over 600 participants from twenty nations worldwide.
 Imperial Princess Akiko of Mikasa from the Imperial House of Japan attended the opening ceremony and gave her keynote address to the entire participants.
+All attendants were moved by her impressive speech on Rei and Setsu principle.
 Her Imperial Highness attended the WBS in Butokuden for the first time in the history of DNBK.
 For the first time, all international delegates were requested for the official messages given by major leaders of each nation to this event.
-President Barack Obama of the USA White House and many other international dignitaries provided the official and special messages.
+President Barack Obama of the USA White House and many other international dignitaries provided the official and special congratulatory messages.
 In addition, special dedication of Budo by DNBK ID leaders was conducted in the Taisho Butokuden of Seiryuden.
 The Commemorative International Rensei Taikai was also staged in Butokuden April 30.
+It was truly an unprecedented WBS in the modern history of DNBK.

 In 2017 August 5, in Clermont-Ferrand France, the France Butoku Sai and International Youth Butoku Sai was held in commemoration of 110th anniversary of Franco-Japan treaty and 159th anniversary of Franco-Japan Commerce, Trade and Amity Treaty.
 The special Japanese Sakura Park for Peace and Stone Monument was dedicated in the city park.
 Honbu delegations led by Tesshin Hamada and Yutaka Takeda attended while the Mayor of Clermont-Ferrand presided over the ceremonial occasion.
-Hanshi, Andre Cognard and France Shibu members as well as many attending DNBK ID leaders made significant contributions to this celebratory event held in France.
+This historic event in France was orchestrated by Hanshi, Andre Cognard and his France Shibu members, and in addition many attending DNBK ID leaders made significant contributions to this celebratory event held in France.
 Over 500 DNBK ID members from 15 nations partook in the auspicious France Butoku Sai.

-The DNBK ID intends to develop broader representations worldwide in the future.
-The society aims not only to preserve classical traditions and legacies of Japanese Budo and Bujutsu but also to foster greater international understanding, goodwill, mutual understanding and promote world peace and harmony through martial arts training, education and relevant exchanges.
+The DNBK ID intends to develop broader representations of traditional Japanese Budo leaders worldwide in the future.
+The society aims not only to preserve classical traditions and legacies of Japanese Budo and Bujutsu but also to foster greater international understanding, goodwill, mutual understanding and promote greater world peace and harmony through martial arts training, educational opportunities, meaningful seminars and Taikai events as well as relevant cultural exchanges.